Anonymous donor gives $380,000 to remote First Nation for suicide prevention

 The anonymous donor has committed $380,000 to reinstate Wapekeka’s mental health program for youth, and has already paid an initial instalment of $30,000, said a statement issued Wednesday by Wapekeka Chief Brennan Sainnawap and Alvin Fiddler, Grand Chief of Nishnawbe Aski Nation.

-Nishnawbe Aski Nation includes Wapekeka, a community of fewer than 400 people located 600 kilometres north of Thunder Bay.
+Nishnawbe Aski Nation includes Wapekeka, a community of about 500 people located 600 kilometres north of Thunder Bay.

 “The community is happy.
 They are relieved that they can proceed with developing and establishing a program that they had wanted back in July when they submitted a proposal [to Health Canada] to establish a mental health team for the youth,” Mr. Fiddler said in a telephone interview.